erikablair/prosody-install-debian-buster/README.md

  I continue configuration testing to hopefully eliminate errors and redundancies.<br></br>
 You will first have to setup *(at minimum)* an "A" record with a [DNS provider.](https://freedns.afraid.org/freedns.afraid.org)
+*There are many tutorials on how to create a cron job to keep your ip address associated with your DNS provider*

 Make a new directory in your home folder to clone this repo to...

 * `mkdir ~/.tmp`